-Students seeking academic accommodation on medical grounds for missed assessments must notify the instructor within 48 hours of the missed assessment.
+Students seeking academic accommodation for missed assessments must notify the instructor within 48 hours of the missed assessment.
 Students must then apply to the Academic Counselling office of their home faculty and provide documentation.
 For the University of Western Ontario policy on accommodation for medical illness and a downloadable Student Medical Certificate, see this link: